grahamflick/Minimal-Composition-MEG-Design-Materials/README.md

 # Deviations from Bemis & Pylkkanen 2011:

-1. For each subject, B & P selected set of 50 images that were repeated in each 1-word/2-word condition.
-Here, 200 unique images are pseudo-randomly selected for each subject, with the desired number of match/mismatch trials.
+1. For each subject, B & P selected set of 50 images that were repeated in each the 1-word and 2-word condition of each task.
+Here, 200 images are pseudo-randomly selected for each subject, with the desired number of match/mismatch trials.

 2. B & P used a random ISI between trials sampled from a normal distribution with mean of 400 ms. Here, a discrete uniform distribution across 200, 300, 400, 500, and 600 ms was used.